swannodette/swannodette.github.com/_posts/2015-12-23-year-in-review.md

 adoption rate has skyrocketed of late and for good reason.
 Having tried all kinds of UI tooling in my career, Devcards legitimately provides something so obvious and simple it's incredible it hasn't been tried before.
-As Alan Kay sez, a change of perspective is worth a non-trivial amount of IQ points.
+As Alan Kay says, a change of perspective is worth a non-trivial amount of IQ points.

 Combined with Figwheel, Devcards provides an interactive way to both develop and view component states, radically simplifying the task of testing your UI work:

+Again, this video must be watched in its entirety:

 <iframe style="border: 1px solid black; padding: 2px;" width="580"
 height="315" src="https://www.youtube.com/embed/G7Z_g2fnEDg"
 frameborder="0" allowfullscreen></iframe>

-Again, this video must be watched in its entirety.

 ## Self Compilation